az-digital/az-quickstart-pantheon/README.md

   `sites/default/files/private/migration_config.json`.
 This allows for seamless migration database connections without hardcoding sensitive information.

-- **Redis Configuration:** Configures Redis as the default cache backend for enhanced performance, utilizing Pantheon's integrated Redis service.
-This configuration includes settings for connection details, cache bins optimization, and the use of Redis for container cache to improve site responsiveness.

 - **Fast 404 Pages:** Implements efficient handling of 404 errors by serving simple, fast-loading 404 pages for paths matching specific patterns.
 This reduces the overhead of fully themed 404 pages for missing resources, saving bandwidth and reducing server load.

 - **Pantheon Environment-Specific Configurations:**
   - **HTTPS Redirection:** For all Pantheon environments, HTTP requests to